Last Updated: May 22, 2026

 1. Provision a persistent volume

 The first step is to provision a persistent volume.
 To provision statically, write a YAML file that describes the claim.
+In practice, this YAML defines persistent volume storage by pointing Kubernetes to real storage it can make available to pods.
 For example, the following code provisions a 1-gigabyte volume based on local storage at /mnt/pv1.
 It also configures the PV for ReadWriteOnce access, which allows a single pod to mount the volume in read-write mode.

 To provision dynamically, you'd write YAML that defines a storage class, rather than a PV.
 For example: